BigSoftVideo/DOTE/settings.md

 #### Transcript automation

-There are Transcrip settings to automate the auto-completion and recognition of subtiers.
+There are Transcript options to automate the auto-completion and recognition of subtiers.

 - The [translation and gloss subtiers](tiers.md) for this Transcript.
 One or more than one of each can be added.